shanedroid32/droid-engine/README.md

 * [Howler.js](https://howlerjs.com/) - howler.js makes working with audio in JavaScript easy and reliable across all platforms.
 * [markdown-js](https://github.com/evilstreak/markdown-js) - A Markdown parser for javascript.
 * [Lettering.js](http://letteringjs.com/) - A lightweight, easy to use Javascript injector for radical Web Typography.
-* [Math.js](http://mathjs.org/) - An extensive math library for JavaScript and Node.js.
 * [Messenger](http://github.hubspot.com/messenger/) - Growl-style alerts and messages for your app.
 * [Tween.js](https://github.com/tweenjs/tween.js) - Javascript tweening engine.
 * [RethinkDB](https://rethinkdb.com/) - The open-source database for the realtime web.